artecs-group/RVfpga-sim-addons/Computer_Organization/Lab2/VeeR/README.md

 ---

 **SOLUTION:**
-We next exceptionally show partial solutions for this exercise as an example.
+We next show partial solutions for this exercise as an example.
 Complete the solutions not provided.

 *a.
 Identify the hazards that occur and explain how this processor handles them.*